-Back in March, restrictive measures were put in place to temporarily restrict non-essential travel to Canada and Mexico.
-Those restrictions will remain in effect through Nov.
-21, 2020 for land borders; however, travelling by plane to Mexico is allowed.
+Back in March 2020, restrictive measures were put in place to temporarily restrict non-essential travel to Canada and Mexico.
+Those restrictions are still in effect for land borders; however, traveling by plane to Mexico without a COVID-19 test is allowed.

 Albania reopened its borders on July 1.
 Your temperature will be taken at the airport, but there’s no testing or quarantine periods.